IanHeywood/oxkat/setups/README.md

 If you are running on a cluster then the steps above will be submitted for each field in parallel.
 The resulting image(s) will be available for examination in the `IMAGES` folder.

 The default `oxkat` settings have automatically produced decent full-band continuum images for a range of of observing scenarios.
 However the default imaging setup will tend to struggle with fields that contain strong, extended emission, e.g. observations in the Galactic Plane.
 For fields such as this it might be beneficial to discard the mask produced at the end of the FLAG stage and replace it with a [thresholded mask](https://github.com/IanHeywood/oxkat/blob/master/tools/make_threshold_mask.py) prior to running the 2GC stage.
 Enabling multiscale in the `wsclean` section of [`config.py`](oxkat/config.py) may also help, and iterative deconvolution with the mask refined at each iteration might be necessary.

+A variant of the 2GC script is `waterhole/setup_2GC_with_multiscale.py`, which uses a lower Briggs' robust value and enables multiscale.
+This will generally produce better results on fields with large regions of extended emission, although ensuring that a good clean mask is available for this process is critical.
+The older CASA-based self-cal script is now at `waterhole/setup_2GC_CASA.py`.

 ---